UntitledModGame/umg-mods/lootplot.s0/_planning/A25/A25_sprint.md

 FIX: Buffing text popup shows numbers at 2dp.
 Change it to 1dp, or 0dp if the buff is an integer.
 (Change to yellow-color too?)

-NERF: Potions, they are OP right now with doomed-4

 FIX: THE 6-Ball!
 Its currently still using old code for UP-4, Pulse items.
 Also, nerf the income for 6-ball

-FIX: Grammar hearts card